Written by Michelle Whitmer | Scientifically Reviewed By Sean Fitzgerald, PG | Edited By Walter Pacheco | Last Update: December 19, 2024

 Thousands of workers have filed lawsuits against asbestos adhesive manufacturers.
 They seek compensation for medical costs and suffering related to asbestos diseases.

-• In the 1990s, two engineers filed lawsuits against North American Refractories Company.
-They claim they developed mesothelioma using the company’s gunning mix.
+In the 1990s, two engineers filed lawsuits against NARCO, claiming they developed mesothelioma using the company’s gunning mix.
 Frederick Moss worked for Alabama Power Company and Martin Easter worked for U.S. Steel.
 Both were exposed to high levels of asbestos dust using NARCO gunning mix products, and they were never advised to wear protective gear.
-A jury found NARCO liable and awarded $7 million to Moss, Easter and a third plaintiff who suffered from asbestosis.
+The jury found in favor of the plaintiffs, Moss, Easter and a third plaintiff who suffered from asbestosis.

-Many companies in the asbestos industry have established trust funds as part of bankruptcy reorganization plans to make settlements with claimants.
-These trusts exist to settle personal injury and wrongful death claims resulting from asbestos exposure connected to bankrupt companies.
+Many companies in the asbestos industry have established trust funds as part of bankruptcy reorganization plans to settle claims with claimants.
+These trusts settle personal injury and wrongful death claims resulting from asbestos exposure connected to bankrupt companies.

-For instance, NARCO emerged from bankruptcy in 2008 by funding the North American Refractories Company Asbestos Personal Injury Settlement Trust with $6.32 billion.
-The National Gypsum Company Bodily Injury Trust has paid more than $429 million in claims since 2004, including to victims exposed through Gold Bond adhesive products.
+For instance, NARCO emerged from bankruptcy in 2008, funding the North American Refractories Company Asbestos Personal Injury Settlement Trust with $6.32 billion.
+The National Gypsum Company Bodily Injury Trust has paid more than $429 million in claims since 2004, including to people exposed through Gold Bond adhesive products.

-Other forms of asbestos compensation for victims include VA claims, Social Security Disability and treatment and travel grants.
-You may speak with a qualified mesothelioma attorney to learn more about your legal options for mesothelioma compensation.
+Other forms of asbestos compensation include VA claims, Social Security Disability and treatment and travel grants.
+Speak with a qualified mesothelioma attorney to learn more about your legal options for mesothelioma compensation.

-The adhesives often contain between 1% and 25% asbestos, depending on the purpose of the adhesive.
-As these products get older, they can become brittle and break down, releasing tiny fibers into the air.
-This is dangerous because those fibers can be breathed in and cause health problems.
+The adhesives often contain between 1% and 25% asbestos, depending on their purpose.
+As these products age, they can become brittle and break down, releasing tiny fibers into the air.
 Asbestos-containing seals may wear down, flake or peel away.

-Black construction adhesives in buildings constructed before the 1990s should always be tested for asbestos.
-Sanding, scraping or grinding these adhesives can release toxic asbestos dust into the air, endangering everyone in the building.
+Black mastics in buildings constructed before the 1990s should always be professionally tested for asbestos.
+Sanding, scraping or grinding asbestos black mastic can release toxic dust into the air, endangering everyone in the building.

-Some asbestos adhesives can be removed using chemical solvents, but these chemicals are not compatible with all types of adhesives and they can damage or stain the subfloor.
+Chemical solvents can remove some asbestos adhesives, but these chemicals are not compatible with all types of adhesives, and they can damage or stain the subfloor.
 Check with the manufacturer about using chemical solvents.

-Many asbestos adhesives were produced by first dumping raw asbestos into a fluffing machine to separate the mineral fibers before they were combined with resins or solvents in a batch-mixing tank.
+Raw asbestos was dumped into a fluffing machine to separate the mineral fibers before combining them with resins or solvents in a batch-mixing tank to make many asbestos adhesives.
 This industrial process exposed adhesive factory workers to clouds of inhalable asbestos dust.
 Spray-applied asbestos adhesives further endangered the health of the construction workers who applied them.

 During World War II, the need for asbestos adhesives increased significantly.
-This was especially true in Navy ships that were being built at the time, as fireproofing was a priority.
-After the war ended, both civilian and military use of asbestos adhesives continued to grow during the Cold War era.
+This was especially true in the building of Navy ships then, as fireproofing was a priority.
+After the war ended, civilian and military use of asbestos adhesives grew during the Cold War era.

 In the 1950s, the National Gypsum Company created a new line of construction products called Gold Bond.
 They went on to become standard materials used throughout the construction industry.

-By the mid-1980s, almost 10 million gallons of asbestos adhesives were being produced annually.
-Unfortunately, this led to numerous lawsuits due to health problems caused by exposure to asbestos.
-As a result, most companies stopped adding it to their products.
+By the mid-1980s, manufacturers were producing almost 10 million gallons of asbestos adhesives annually.
+Unfortunately, this led to asbestos-related cancers and other diseases.
+Because of the mounting lawsuits filed as people were diagnosed with serious asbestos-related diseases and changing regulations, most companies stopped adding the toxic mineral to their products.